Yamaha Custom Tenor Sax Comparisons22nd October 2020

-It’s a question we commonly get asked: “What’s the difference between the 875 and 82Z?”
+We’re often asked about the specific details between particular Yamaha Saxophones: “What’s the difference between the 875 and 82Z?” being very common for people upgrading.
 There are some tech differences which we outline below in this blog.
 These difference go towards the feel and sound on each model.

 In this blog we discuss the differences and also feature a video demo of these two models back-to-back, so you can hear the difference.

 The 875 EX Tenor saxes offer smooth key response, blow very comfortably, and deliver a deep, refined sound rich with colour.
 The 875 EX also provides great flexibility with a wide dynamic range, and stunning projection that fills the hall with an authoritative tone.
 Although Yamaha mention this model is designed with Classical saxophonists in mind there are a whole host of jazz and contemporary players using the 875 EX series.
 As such, its important not to put it into a box from that point of view.

 This new EX model boasts various new features including:

 - The new octave key has a unique ball joint design for a smoother, quicker action.

 - The new neck receiver also offers an improvement to the tonal response.